THE PSYCHOLOGY OF REAL-WORLD BEHAVIOUR CHANGE - 2024/5

 - Develop knowledge of core theories, concepts and methods for understanding and changing behaviour in real-world settings

-- Develop knowledge of specific behavioural domains, including health behaviour, environmental behaviour, and behaviour in workplace settings
+- Develop knowledge of specific behavioural domains, including health and environmental behaviour

 - Develop skills in synthesising and applying theories, concepts and methods to real-world contexts